JPPhoto/film-grain-node/README.md

 # film-grain-node
-An InvokeAI node for adding a film grain effect to images.
-This should not be used with RGBA images as input.
+InvokeAI nodes for adding a film grain effect to images.
+Both regular and monochrome film grain are available.
+These nodes should not be used with RGBA images as input.